bruAristimunha/bruAristimunha/README.md

 <h2> 💬 &nbsp;About Me </h2>

-- I am a PhD student in Computer Science.
+- I am a PhD student in Computer Science (Université Paris-Saclay 🇫🇷 and Federal University of ABC 🇧🇷).
-- At the moment, I am Visiting PhD Student at Université Paris-Saclay.
 - I am an open-source maintainer of the Braindecode, Pytorch library for EEG Decoding (https://github.com/braindecode/).
 - I am a Data scientist skilled in machine learning, deep learning, and electrophysiological signal processing.
 - Self-adaptable and self-start IT professional that enjoys learning new concepts and tools to solve problems.
 Check my linkedin for my full job and projects history.